You Look So Fine: Song profile

 When Garbage had printed what they presumed was the final mix of the song, Manson had the idea to add an orchestral outro section to the song after returning to the studio from a screening of the movie Titanic.
 "I was kind of rattled because I thought the movie was shit...
 I came back to the studio [as the boys were working on "You Look So Fine"] and I was all grumpy about it."
 Manson felt that even though it was very late at night, and the rest of the band were tired, that they instinctively knew that her suggestion was a good idea.
-"We knew "You Look So Fine" was going to be the last track, with a slightly cinematic feel", Erikson explained, "but the ending almost sets you up for you up for what's going to happen next..."
+"We knew "You Look So Fine" was going to be the last track, with a slightly cinematic feel", Erikson explained, "but the ending almost sets you up for what's going to happen next..."

 "You Look So Fine" was first performed live on May 15, 1998 in Combined Locks, Wisconsin on the first date of the Version 2.0 tour.
 In advance of the song's single release in late 1998, Garbage performed the song live for MTV Europe and MusiquePlus.